 Adding an animated intro to your YouTube videos is an amazing way to brand your online content.
-Not only that, intros give you an image of professionalism and consistency across all your videos and build a sense of familiarity for your viewers.
+Intros give you an image of professionalism and consistency across all of your videos and build a sense of familiarity for your viewers.

 Important: When available, we use affiliate links and may earn a commission!

-That’s exactly what we’ll be focusing on here in this complete guide on how to make a video intro.
-We’ll cover the recommended process for creating a YouTube intro tutorial from start to finish and wrap it all up with the #1 tip for keeping your viewers engaged.
+That’s exactly what we’ll be focusing on here in this complete guide on how to make a video intro!

 - Recommended Tools for Creating a Professional Video Intro

 - Using Placeit to Make a Video Intro

 - Using VideoHive to Make a Video Intro